 If you didn’t eat enough or ate too much before bed, surprise!
 Food is likely to be a repeat theme in any dreams you have that night.
 That’s because the mind is inextricably linked to the body.
 Even when our unconscious mind is in the dream state, it still has intelligent awareness of the body.

 Food also represents nourishment and wellbeing to both our waking and unconscious mind.
-In dreams, it can represent wanting to have more of something– time, energy, acknowledgement for your work, or actual food.
+In dreams, it can represent wanting to have more of something– time, energy, acknowledgment for your work, or actual food.

 In some cases, dreams about sharing food have spiritual connotations– but that’s beyond the purview of psychology at this point.